wftutorials/android-beginner-tutorial/README.md

 [relative_layout.png]

 Notice in our button we added the `android:layout_toRightof` attribute.
-Using this attribute we are saying the button should be placed to the right of the TextView with the id of `clickme`
+Using this attribute we are saying the button should be placed to the right of the `TextView` with the id called `clickme`

 You can use a lot more of these attributes some are listed below.